Great storytelling is timeless.

 They give us a creative vision of what’s possible when you believe in something so strongly that you are willing to do anything to make it a reality.

 We naturally gravitate toward great storytellers because they are the most interesting people.
-Today, with the power of Internet word-of-mouth any leaders with a vision of a better future can use the power of storytelling to inspire at scale.
+Today, with the power of Internet word-of-mouth any creative leader with a vision of a better future can use the power of storytelling to inspire at scale.

 The eternal problem in human affairs is a general lack of good leadership.
 People and the institutions we form are easily corrupted over time by groupthink and the lure of the comfortable mediocrity of the status quo.